TheGent/Gents-N64-xdelta-Patches/NTSC Patches/ReadMe.txt

 GoodN64 2.02a can be found here - https://www.emutalk.net/threads/goodn64-2-02a.12068/ GoodGUI v0.97 or GoodGUIv1.4 a Front end to use with GoodN64 can be found here - https://www.emutalk.net/threads/goodgui-v0-97.29155/ bin.zip is to be extracted to a subfolder /bin of your GoodN64 folder.
 It can be found here - https://www.emutalk.net/threads/bin-zip.12070/

 These tools will scan and rename your collection into "Knowmn Good Roms" to use with my patches.
-If they are Prototypes, Unreleased games and unknowm to GoodN64, i will make sure the correct names and format are displayed for correct use!
+If they are Prototypes, Unreleased games and unknowm to GoodN64, I will make sure the correct names and format are displayed for correct use!

 These patches are for the USA Exclusive Games Converted to PAL Region for Our European Retrobalster users to enjoy!
 Make sure your Games are the correct name and file type before patching!